rayqusa/Lenovo-Thinkbook-14-IML-Opencore-fusion-drive/README.md

  21. hit `reset`button go to boot option. choose your flashdisk.
  22. Now in the OpenCore menu select the name of your USB partiton.
  23. go to disk utility, delete Partition in harddisk, and create APFS one. how to do that, see instruction below!
+ 24. you can connect internet via RJ45/Ethernet/LAN or via Tether android. you can take internet access from wifi then passthrough USB port
- 24. Great!
+ 25. Great!
 Now install and set up macOS Monterey
- 25. the system reboots for once or twice so, when rebooting choose the usb everytime until you see your Macos Partition name in boot menu.
+ 26. the system reboots for once or twice so, when rebooting choose the usb everytime until you see your Macos Partition name in boot menu.
- 26. After booting into OS, You need to download opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.
+ 27. After booting into OS, You need to download opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.
  </details>

 <details >